Multilabel Prototype Generation for Data Reduction in k-Nearest Neighbour classification: Results

 The results obtained in the different noise scenarios posed are depicted in Table~\ref{tab:Results_Noise_Induction} and Figure~\ref{fig:Results_Noise}.
 Note that, for simplicity, these figures constitute the average performance---both in terms of recognition rate and reduction capabilities---of the individual results per PG method and $k$ classification parameter for the three $k$NN-based algorithms considered.

 The induction of noise in the corpora clearly affects the overall performance since, in general, all studied cases depict lower classification rates as the noise level increases.
-It must be noted that, while the use of high $k$ classification values (e.g., $k=5$ or $k=7$) somehow palliates this effect, the best performance achieved in these noisy scenarios is indeed lower than that of the non-induced noise case.
+While the use of high $k$ classification values (e.g., $k=5$ or $k=7$) somehow palliates this effect, the best performance achieved in these noisy scenarios is indeed lower than that of the non-induced noise case.

-Besides, all PG methods show, in general, worse reduction rates as the noise increases, being the MRHC and MRSP3 strategies particularly affected.
-The sole exception to this assertion is the MChen method whose reduction capabilities remain stable independently of the noise induced in the data.
+Besides, all PG methods generally show worse reduction rates as the noise increases, being the MRHC and MRSP3 strategies particularly affected.
+Most likely, the induced noise results in a higher labelset diversity---\textit{i.e.}, less label-level homogeneity---in the prototype groups obtained during the space partitioning stage of the methods, hence forcing the merging stage to generate a larger number of elements to satisfy the condition of retrieving as many prototypes as labelsets in the cluster.
+The sole exception to this assertion is the MChen method whose reduction capabilities remain stable independently of the noise induced in the data since the prototype merging policy of this strategy always retrieves a single instance per partition.

 Overall, it can be noted that MChen can be considered the best noise cleansing strategy since the classification schemes trained after that stage achieve the best overall HL performance figures.
-MRSP proposals, though, prove not to be that robust against this type of noise since the performance of the classification schemes trained with the set obtained with those methods degrades as the presence of noise increases.
-Regarding the reference MRHC method, it may be observed a similar performance trend to that of the MRSP family.
+Most reasonably, since the merging policy of this strategy only keeps the most common labels in each cluster retrieved from the space partitioning stage, the method inherently removes the sporadic presence of uncommon labels in each of these groups, thus showing the aforementioned noise robustness.
+MRSP proposals, though, prove not to be that competitive against this type of noise since the performance of the classification schemes trained with the set obtained with those methods degrades as the presence of noise increases.
+Note that, since these merging policies produce as many prototypes as label combinations exist in each data partition, the higher labelset variability due to the noise induction process not only results in the generation of a larger amount of prototypes, but also that they may be incorrectly labelled.
+Regarding the reference MRHC method, it may be observed a similar performance trend to that of the MRSP family as they are based on similar reduction principles.

 In terms of non-dominance, it may be observed that the different Pareto frontiers are entirely defined by the novel PG proposals introduced in this work: MChen$_{10}$, MChen$_{30}$, MChen$_{50}$, and MRSP2$_{70}$ in the non-induced noise scenario; MChen$_{10}$, MChen$_{30}$, and MRSP1$_{30}$ when $\theta=20\%$; and MChen$_{10}$ and MChen$_{30}$ when considering the noisiest scenario of the ones studied in the work.
 In this regard, it may be concluded that the MChen algorithm proves itself as a considerably robust method---both in terms of efficiency and classification performance---against noisy situations, especially when set to high reduction rates (e.g., $m=10\%$ or $m=30\%$).